 One way to make sure your business excels with the relevance factor is by continually adding valuable content to the company’s webpage that is structured well and is related to popular search queries.
 Other factors that could impact a business’ relevance would be onsite SEO (title tags, meta tags, alt tags, etc.) and citations (does your business address appear consistent throughout the web).

-If you are wanting to increase the local online exposure for your business, contact our Grand Rapids digital marketing company today at (616) 259-0078 for more information about our local SEO services.
-Google’s algorithm can be very complex, but we can help!
+If you want to increase the local online exposure for your business, call our Grand Rapids digital marketing agency today at (616) 259-0078.
+Contact us here for more info about SEO, SEM, Google PPC, or any of our digital marketing services.
+Google’s local algorithm can be very complex, but we can help!